matsim-org/matsim-episim/README.md

         --population <Path to plans.xml> --events <Path to events.xml>

 This example will write a 10% sample into `output` that can be used in the subsequent steps.

+### Batch Runs

+The `BatchRun` class allows running one scenario many times with different a parametrization (possibly in parallel).

+    java -jar matsim-episim-example-1.0-SNAPSHOT.jar runParallel \
+        --setup org.matsim.episim.run.batch.OpenBerlinBatch \
+        --params org.matsim.episim.run.batch.OpenBerlinBatch$Params

+The `OpenBerlinBatch` class show how such a batch run can be defined.
+It is also possible prepare executable scripts for running the batch on a cluster.

+    java -jar matsim-episim-example-1.0-SNAPSHOT.jar createBattery \
+        --setup org.matsim.episim.run.batch.OpenBerlinBatch \
+        --params org.matsim.episim.run.batch.OpenBerlinBatch$Params

 ### Licenses